rust-lang/rust/src/doc/trpl/getting-started.md

 ```

 These lines define a *function* in Rust.
 The `main` function is special: it's
 the beginning of every Rust program.
-The first line says, "I’m declaring a
+The first line says, “I’m declaring a
-function named `main` that currently takes no arguments and returns nothing."
+function named `main` that takes no arguments and returns nothing.”
+If there
-If there were arguments, they would go inside the parentheses (`(` and `)`),
+were arguments, they would go inside the parentheses (`(` and `)`), and because
-and because we aren’t returning anything from this function, we can omit the
+we aren’t returning anything from this function, we can omit the return type
-return type entirely.
+entirely.

 Also note that the function body is wrapped in curly braces (`{` and `}`).
 Rust
 requires these around all function bodies.
 It's considered good style to put
 the opening curly brace on the same line as the function declaration, with one
 space in between.

-Inside the `main()` function, is this line:
+Inside the `main()` function:

 ```rust
     println!("Hello, world!");